Mass Rapid Transit (Singapore): Infrastructure

 The following table lists the upcoming lines and stations that have been officially announced:

-The MRT system relied on its two main lines, the North–South and East–West lines, for more than a decade until the opening of the North East Line in 2003.
+The MRT system relied on its two main lines, the North–South and East–West Lines, for more than a decade until the opening of the North East Line in 2003.
 While plans for these lines as well as those currently under construction were formulated long before, the Land Transport Authority's publication of a White Paper titled "A World Class Land Transport System" in 1996 galvanised the government's intentions to greatly expand the system.
 It called for the expansion of the 67 kilometres of track in 1995 to 360 in 2030.
 It was expected that daily ridership in 2030 would grow to 6.0 million from the 1.4 million passengers at that time.

 New lines and extensions are mostly announced as part of the Land Transport Master Plan, which is announced every five years and outlines the government's intentions for the future of the transport network in Singapore.
-The latest plan, the Land Transport Master Plan 2040, was announced on 25 May 2019, and provides for line extensions to the Downtown and Thomson–East Coast lines, a new MRT line under study, and 2 new stations on the North–South line.
+The latest plan, the Land Transport Master Plan 2040, was announced on May 25, 2019, and provides for extensions to the Downtown Line and Thomson–East Coast Line, a new MRT line under study, and 2 new stations on the North–South Line.